hydrocoast/visclaw_julia/README.md

 # VisClaw for Julian
 This repository aims to become one of the Clawpack visualization tools (see http://www.clawpack.org).
-This allows us to make figures and animations using the Julia language.
+VisClaw.jl allows us to make figures and animations using the Julia language.
 Any bug report would be appreciated.

 <p align="center">